sagarsen2023/calmui/README.md

 **Q:** Can I use CalmUI in an existing (non-empty) folder?
 **A:** Yes, but you’ll be prompted to confirm or clean up the folder first.

+## TroubleShooting

+If you face any kind of problem, unexpected behavior please create an issue.
+We will try to resolve it as soon as possible.

+## Credit

+- [Rajdip Mondal](https://github.com/RajdipM) For the initial inspiration.
+- For frontend developers who've spent more time debating folder names and wrestling with config files than actually writing business logic.